arunkrishnan-dt/dynatrace_snmp_2.0/README.md

 This repo walks throught the process of creating and testing a Dynatrace SNMP extension based off Extension 2.0 framework.

+> **NOTE**: This documentation assumes that the reader has some basic understanding of SNMP and is familiar with snmp commands like `snmpget` amd `snmpwalk`.

-Please note that this is not Dynatrace Official Documentation.
+> Please note that this is not Dynatrace Official Documentation.
 Refer to [Extension 2.0 | Dynatrace Documentation](https://www.dynatrace.com/support/help/extend-dynatrace/extensions20/) for official documentation and latest changes.

 ## Simple Network Management Protocol (SNMP)